 2 Corinthians 5:21 (KJV 1900) 21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 As a consequence of Jesus death and resurrection from the dead, salvation is available through faith in his shed blood for your sins.
 Faith is your belief in the gospel of forgiveness through Christ’s sacrifice and the desire for that sacrifice to be applied on your behalf.

 The consequences of the new birth are many, but include forgiveness of sins and the breaking of the power of sin over the life of the believer.
 There is immediate fellowship with God and with the company of true believers in Christ.
-This fellowship is eternal and is enjoyed via resurrection with God and the redeemed forever in heaven [1Thessalonians 4.16-17].
+This fellowship is immediate and eternal and is enjoyed today and in the future, via resurrection, with God and the redeemed forever in heaven [1Thessalonians 4.16-17].
 Those who will not believe remain alienated from God and after death spend eternity in the Lake of Fire.